farm-ng/amiga-dev-kit/website/docs/tutorials/camera_streamer/03_camera_stream.md

         self.view_name = "rgb"
 ```

-The EventServiceConfig is the custom configuration used to
+The EventServiceConfig contains the custom configuration used to
 specify which specific services your custom application
 will need to access.